Research Catalogue Extended Guide

 The RC default is CC-BY-NC-ND.

-The RC profile page is both the central hub for your activities on the RC and a public presentation of your research activities.
-The RC allows you to create a detailed public profile containing biographical data, information on projects and events as well as a list of your RC objects such as media sets and expositions.
-The profile is divided into two sections, the upper sections contains an artist biography as well as information of research interests and the lower part, which is titled “Research” contains a list of RC media sets and expositions.
+The RC profile page is both the central hub for your activities on the RC and a public presentation of your research.
+You can create a detailed public profile containing two main sections.
+The first section contains biographical data, information on projects and events.
+The second section is a list of your RC objects, such as media sets and expositions.

 Only expositions which are shared or published will be visible to others.
-Aditionaliy, you can (optionally) hide groupings of expositions through the small dot next to the grouping.
+Additionally, you can hide groupings of expositions through the small dot next to the grouping.

-Reviewers will also see the headers “Exposition Reviewing” or “Application Reviewing”, containing links to the expositions they have been assigned to.
+If you are a reviewer, you will also see the headers “Exposition Reviewing” or “Application Reviewing” on your own profile, containing links to the expositions they have been assigned to.

 Profile Section